Larry (cat): Rivalry with Palmerston

 In April 2016 a new feline neighbour, Palmerston, moved into the Foreign Office.
-Although known to get along from time to time, the two cats have fought on numerous occasions.
+Although known to get along from time to time, the two cats fought on numerous occasions.
 The Leader of the House commented that he hoped that Palmerston and Larry would establish a modus vivendi.
-In July of that year Palmerston entered Number 10 and had to be forcibly evicted by security staff.
+In July of that year Palmerston entered Number 10 and had to be removed by security staff.
 In September 2016 David Maclean, Baron Blencathra, submitted a question in the House of Lords asking why the government did not pay for Larry's veterinary bill for an injury picked up in a fight against Palmerston, and whether the government would refund civil servants who paid for Larry's care.
 Carlyn Chisholm, Baroness Chisholm of Owlpen, the government's spokesperson in the Lords, said: "The costs were met by staff through voluntary staff donations due to their affection for Larry."

 On 1 August 2016, according to the political photographer Steve Beck, Larry had his "most brutal fight yet" with Palmerston on the steps of Number 10.
 During it Larry lost his collar, whilst Palmerston suffered from several deep scratches and a badly cut ear.
 When Palmerston "wrote" a letter announcing he was retiring and moving to the countryside on 7 August 2020, BBC News reported that Palmerston's "decidedly undiplomatic disputes [with Larry] are not thought to have hastened his departure".